sash-mt5/bybit-official-api-docs/en/websocket.md

 ```

 ### How to Send The Heartbeat Packet
-After establishing the connection,one can send a heartbeat packet to confirm the connection is normal by sending a json request.The specific formats are as follows:
+After establishing the connection, one can send a heartbeat packet to confirm the connection is normal by sending a json request.
+The specific formats are as follows:
 ```js
 ws.send('{"op":"ping"}');